Godslovelee/near-sdk-as/bindgen/README.md

 # Near Bindings Generator
-Transforms the Assembyscript AST to serialize exported functions and add `encode` and `decode` functions for generating and parsing JSON strings.vjv
+Transforms the Assembyscript AST to serialize exported functions and add `encode` and `decode` functions for generating and parsing JSON strings.

 ## Using via CLI